 The ride route is being reviewed for the 2023 ride and the details have not yet been finalised.

 As an indication, below is a description of the route most likely to be used which should give a good feel for the type of riding conditions you will experience in 2023.

 The daily distance, destinations and venues are subject to change.
 Details will be published here when finalised.

 You thought the day would never come!
 You’ve done the preparation: you’ve trained and you’ve raised funds to help support the great work done by Youth Off The Streets.

-Beginning in Sydney on Saturday 2 May 2020, over the next seven days you’ll ride almost 1,000 kilometres to Surfers Paradise.
+Beginning in Sydney and over the next seven days you’ll travel almost 1,000 kilometres to Surfers Paradise.
 And at the end, you’ll feel the satisfaction that is only earned through a significant personal achievement, contribution to others and the camaraderie built through shared experiences.

 Read about each day’s ride below:

 We’re all excited to be on the way now but please be patient while the logistical requirements are dealt with by the Rotary volunteers.
 Read about what to expect in the “at the start” section of our Preparation page.